crimist/trakx/refactoring.md

 ## Notes

-* We're moving connection backups into the main package using Marshal / Unmarshal
+* We're moving connection backups into the tracker runner using Marshal / Unmarshal

 ## Current

-* Refactor tracker main()
+* Refactor stats, create helpers for inc a dec which also do null check or smt

 ## Future

 * Refactor controller / command line interface - KISS!
+* Refactor config layout
 * Deal w/ every TODO
 * Implement new features
-* Refactor stats, create helpers for inc a dec which also do null check or smt

 ## Features